-Group C ~ Talking Statues - for more information click here. ~ Saltwell Park Bees - for more information scroll down this page.
+Group C ~ Talking Statues - for more information click here. ~ Saltwell Park Bees - we now have 2 bee hives in the Park.
+Please see item below for more information.

 Saltwell Park User Group (SPUG) SPUG is a partnership between all Park users, co-ordinated by Gateshead Council.
 We all work together for the welfare of the Park.
 We meet on the first Wednesday of every month at 10.30am at the Avenue Bowling Pavilion to help tidy up the Park.
+THERE WILL BE NO TIDY UPS IN DECEMBER 2017 OR JANUARY 2018.
+START AGAIN ON WEDNESDAY 7TH FEBRUARY 2018.
 Thank you to everyone who came to help tidy last month.
 All welcome to our next one!
 If you would like to know more about these events please contact us

 Saltwell Park Bees Tyneside Bee Keepers are working with the Friends of Saltwell Park to bring Honey Bees to Saltwell Park.
 Eventually we hope to produce Saltwell Park Honey.
 The Bee Keepers brought a hive of bees to the Park on 16th July for our SPUG (Saltwell Park User Group) day of activities to celebrate Love Parks Week.
-Watch out for further developments.
+In late October 2017 a bee hive was put into Saltwell Park within the Bird Feeding Area beside the Avenue Bowling Pavilion.
+A second hive was introduced in November.
+We ask anyone who passes there to keep an eye on it and let us know if you think there are any problems, thank you.
+These hives are being monitored remotely.
 For more information please contact us.

 Komatsu City Friendship Garden It was agreed to start a working group to tidy up the Komatsu City Friendship Garden (the "Japanese Garden") to return it to its original splendor.
 Work started in early 2016.
 There are now new posts in place to shore up the terraces in the garden, the cobbles in the rockery "waterfall" are now cemented in, new white gravel has been distributed and a huge amount of weeding and planting done, the area really looks lovely.
 If you would like to help us keep this beautiful garden area tidy then please contact us.